wslyvh/AmsterdamBlockchainWeek/events/ethcc/README.md

 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
   -
-    'EthCC (Ethereum Community Conference) is a conference that will take place in Paris at the Conservatoire Nationale des Arts et Métiers (CNAM) on the 3th to 5th March 2020.'
+    'EthCC (Ethereum Community Conference) will take place in Paris at the Maison de la Mutualité from the 20th to the 22nd of March 2021.'

 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28
-date: 2020-03-03
+date: 2021-07-20
 # The date when the event ends.
 Can be left empty or set to the same day the
 # event starts.
-endDate: 2020-03-05
+endDate: 2021-07-22

 # Set the time in 24 hours format, surrounded by quotes.
 # _Only_ the starting time!